MasterCruelty/eMerger/README.md

 Set `QUIET_HOURS="HH:MM-HH:MM"` in `config.sh`.
 When a scheduled run starts inside that window **and** `-y` is set (i.e. from the timer), eMerger exits immediately.
 Interactive runs always proceed.
+Windows across midnight is supported (e.g. `"23:00-07:00"`).
 Linux/macOS.

 ### Manager plugins